mistidinzy/ReadingNotes/401/week3n4/16-dataTransferObjects.md

 ---

+## Data Transfer Objects

+***A class of classes that only exist for shuttling data around.
+Not considered a core part of our model.***

 Data Transfer Objects allow us to adhere to stricter and more curated data contract between the client code and the API.

-## Learning Objectives

-### Students will be able to

-#### Describe and Define
+They do not contain any business logic, they only have simple getters and setters.

-* Why DTOs are necessary
+* **Why DTOs are necessary**

+  * Encapsulate data

+  * Reduce number of method calls into a single call

-* What problems DTOs solve
+* **What problems DTOs solve**
-* The proper wiring of inbound and outbound DTOs

-#### Execute

-* Apply an outbound DTO to a complex API route, that involves joined data
-* Apply an inbound DTO to a POST route that affects multiple tables
+* They improve performance and bring costs down.
+* They flatten object hierarchy for easier data transfer.
+* Can exclude certain properties you do not wish to pass onto the UI layer.

 ---